10secondsofcode/coding-ai/README.md

 2. Clone your forked repository to your local machine.

-3. Take any one of issues from issues list and created the PR.
+3. Take any issue from the issues list and create the PR.

-4. Write these command on your terminal:
+4. Write these commands on your terminal:
     ```
     git add -A
     git commit -m "your name"
     git push origin master
     ```
-5. Then create your pull request.
+5. Create your pull request.

 6. Star my repository.

-7. Congratulations!!
+7. Congratulations!
 You have successfully created your pull request.

-8. Check your progress here (https://hacktoberfest.digitalocean.com/profile) Wait for your shirt.
+8. Check your progress here (https://hacktoberfest.digitalocean.com/profile) and wait for your shirt, good luck!